What are the Biggest Challenges of Online Education Today?

 How to Solve?

-- Online learning platforms should be developed to ensure that the courses offered are of high quality and are recognized by employers.
+- Employer Education: Online learning platforms are working to ensure that the courses offered are of high quality and are recognized by employers.
+Enrollments in credentialed online courses have grown steadily, and students who graduate from these programs are increasingly enjoying high employability.

 8. Abundant Distractions, Lack of Discipline